Belfast boxers pay tribute to fans

 Barnes became the first boxer from the country to win medals at successive Olympics and paid tribute to the fans for their support.
 "The atmosphere during the fight was unreal," he said.

-Barnes, 25, who also won bronze in Beijing, became the first boxer from the island of Ireland to win medals at consecutive Games.
-He said: "It has been amazing, it has done so much for Irish boxing.
+Barnes, 25, said: "It has been amazing, it has done so much for Irish boxing.
 We can both go to Rio and get the gold."

 Barnes and Conlan waded through a crowd straining to get a glimpse of the stars, signing posters and cards, maintaining a sense of humour while looking tired after days of effort.